Koknese – Bishop’s Castle Kokenhusen

 The basic plan of the castle, developed already in the 13th century, had the form of a two-part defensive structure located on a high hill.
 Its natural protection from the south was the Daugava River, and from the north and west, the smaller Perse River flowing into Daugava.
 The only convenient access to the castle could be from the east, so a transverse ditch was dug on that side.
 The main part of the castle occupied the western promontory of the hill, while on the widened eastern part of the hill there was an outer bailey, and further on, on a terrace between two rivers, a fortified town.
 The latter roughly repeated the shape of the castle, so it gradually expanded towards the east and was protected from the east by a moat.

-The plan of the upper ward did not refer to the Teutonic conventual architecture, but rather to the Western European model, and its roughly triangular plan, approximately 80 meters long and 60 meters wide, was largely influenced by the terrain.
+The plan of the upper ward did not refer to the Teutonic architecture of the commandry castle, but rather to the Western European model, and its roughly triangular plan, approximately 80 meters long and 60 meters wide, was largely influenced by the terrain.
 It had two wings separating a courtyard between them, expanding towards the east where the third wing was built.
 The perimeter walls were impressively thick, reaching up to 4 meters, while the walls of the two main residential wings on the courtyard side were about 2-2.5 meters thick.
 The western side of the upper ward was initially ended by one four-sided tower, from the first quarter of the 16th century placed between two cylindrical towers.
 Another four-sided tower was located in the north-east corner.
 Perhaps the southern wing also had a tower-like ending in the east.
 In addition, two corner towers had an outer bailey, connected to the town fortifications and to the upper ward.

 The southern wing, approximately 64 meters long, had rooms in one line arrangement, expanding with the size of the courtyard.
 The western ones were less than 4 meters wide, while the eastern ones were about 8 meters wide.
 The interior was divided into a basement 2.9 meters high, a ground floor approximately 5.5 meters high and two upper floors.
 The northern wing had a similar form and arrangement of rooms.
 Its basement and ground floors were vaulted, just like in the southern wing.
 The eastern wing, compared to the previous ones, was both narrower and lower.
 It had at most one floor above the ground floor.